 If you as a returning student decide to move off campus after signing your UHDS contract, you will be responsible for the remainder of your housing contract.

 If I am no longer going to be attending OSU but have applied for housing, how do I cancel?

 Please contact the Office of Admissions and inform them of your cancellation.

 I graduated from high school over a year ago, am I still required to live on campus?

 No. If you graduated from high school more than one calendar year before the term you are starting classes, you are not required to live-on campus.
 To claim this exemption you must still fill out the UHDS Housing Application and request an exemption based on this reason.
 All new OSU students are still encouraged to live on campus, including those looking for upper division or transfer communities such as Halsell Hall and Bloss Hall.

 What happens if I don't abide by the live-on policy?

 If a student doesn’t abide by the live-on policy and a discrepancy exists with the condition of their enrollment and their housing status, they will be referred to the Office of Student Conduct and Community Standards.
 In this case, appropriate conduct action will be taken -- subject to discipline through the student conduct process.
 Possible sanctions for not following the first year live-on policy can be as severe as suspension from the University,

 Who do I contact if I have more questions regarding the First Year Experience Live-on Requirement?

 University Housing and Dining Services can assist you in answering questions on how the live-on requirement may apply to your student status, as well as provide additional information on the housing and dining options we offer.
-If you have any questions regarding the policy or an appeal, please contact UHDS at (541) 737-4771 or by email at UHDS@oregonstate.edu.
+If you have any questions regarding the status of your exemption request, please contact UHDS at (541) 737-4771 or by email at UHDS@oregonstate.edu.
 If you have any questions regarding the live-on policy, please contact the Office of the Dean of Student Life at (541) 737-8748.